QuantPrime is an intuitive and user-friendly, fully automated tool for primer pair design in small-

 with the model plant Arabidopsis thaliana, the crop Hordeum vulgare (barley) and the model green alga

 Chlamydomonas reinhardtii show success rates of designed primer pairs exceeding 96 %.

-The QuantPrime service was created and is being maintained by Samuel Arvidsson - initially
+The QuantPrime service was created by Samuel Arvidsson - initially

-at the University of Potsdam (supported by EU contract MRTN-CT-2006-035833), currently at the Max Planck Institute of Molecular Plant Physiology.
+at the University of Potsdam (supported by EU contract MRTN-CT-2006-035833), and is maintained by Jürgen Gremmels at the Max Planck Institute of Molecular Plant Physiology.
 The graphical design on the web site was created by Dr. Mirosław Kwaśniewski,

 who also helped out with the design of the program together with Dr. Diego Mauricio Riaño-Pachón.
 The work was supervised by